slevic/conjur/design/authenticators/authenticator_management_improvement.md

 #### Functionality

-Enables an authenticator in Conjur.
+Enables an authenticator in the Conjur database (can be overriden by environment variable).

 #### Synopsis